Liz Torres: Career

 In 1990, Torres was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her performance on The Famous Teddy Z. In theater, she has appeared in The Ritz as Googie Gomez, Man of La Mancha as Aldonza, The House of Blue Leaves as Bunny, and A Million To Juan in 1994 as Mrs. Delgado.
 After a guest starring appearance as a deceased singer-turned-angel on the Donald P. Bellisario drama series Quantum Leap, Torres had a recurring role on another Bellisario show, Tequila and Bonetti, as a psychic who hears the dog Tequila's thoughts.

 From 1993 to 1996, she starred as Mahalia Sanchez in the NBC sitcom The John Larroquette Show.
 For her role, she received two Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series and Golden Globe Award nominations.
 Torres received two nominations for the American Comedy Award for Funniest Supporting Female Performer in a TV Series.

 In 1997, Torres co-starred alongside Annie Potts in the short-lived ABC sitcom, Over the Top.
 She later co-starred on First Monday and American Family.
 From 2000 until the series' end in 2007, she was a semi-regular cast member of Gilmore Girls, on which she played Stars Hollow's resident dance teacher, Patty LaCosta.
 In 2008, she played the role of Juanita in the Polish film Expecting Love.

 Torres later guest starred in Ugly Betty, Desperate Housewives, Private Practice, Scandal, One Day at a Time, and Devious Maids.

 Personal life

 Torres was born in the borough of The Bronx in New York City, where her parents had settled after moving from Puerto Rico.
 There she received her primary and secondary education.

 Torres resides in Los Angeles, where she is a member of the board of directors of Write Act Repertory.
-She is married to the movie producer and founder of The Kushner-Locke Company, Pete Locke.
+She was married to movie producer and founder of The Kushner-Locke Company, Peter Locke, who briefly managed her; they divorced in 1977.